 We assume the forecaster may be an adversary attempting to identify an original time series by using the protected time series.
 For calculating identification disclosure risk (see subsection 4.3.4 for further details), we take the most conservative approach and assume that the adversary knows the length of each original series which makes identification easier.
-Thus, we separate the privacy analysis and protection into three groups of 18, 259, and 197 time series.
-Random guessing averages out to approximately 0.6% (118 for the 18 series, 1259 for the 259 series, and 1197 for the 197 series).
+Thus, we separate the privacy analysis and protection into the groups of time series with equal lengths within each of the M3 competition data sets.
+Random guessing averages out to approximately 1.27%.
+We note that in order to test our proposed method with the desired values of k (see Section 4.3.3) we excluded any series that did not have the same length as at least fifteen other series.
+This left us with 2363 of the original 3003 M3 competition series.

 The rest of the empirical application is outlined as follows.
 Subsection 4.2 defines the time series features used for the k-nTS+ swapping method, subsection 4.3 describes the privacy methods and defines the identification disclosure risk, subsection 4.4 presents the privacy and forecast accuracy results, and subsection 4.5 analyzes how the time series features change after privacy protection.
 Subsection 4.5 also analyzes whether the volatility of the original time series and magnitude or direction of privacy adjustments maintained forecast accuracy.